-Car: From the north, take I-65 South from

-Louisville, Kentucky, (about 90 miles away) to Exit 53, turn right.
+Car: From the north, take I-65 South from Louisville, Kentucky, (about 90 miles away) to Exit 53, turn right.
 Another 15 minutes of driving will bring you to the park visitor center.

-From the south, take I-65 North from Nashville, Tennessee (about 90 miles), to Exit 48.
-Turn left and follow KY-255 as it becomes Park City Road, which joins Mammoth Cave Parkway.
-Head straight for 15 minutes until you reach the park visitor center.
+From the south, take I-65 North from Nashville.
+Tennessee (about 90 miles) to Exit 48, turn left.
+Stay straight for 15 minutes, until you reach the park visitor center.